Live Events

 Fill in the event details:

-Field Description Channel Name Display name shown to viewers External Manifest URL (Optional) HLS or DASH manifest URL if the stream is delivered externally.
+Field Description Event Name Display name shown to viewers External Manifest URL (Optional) HLS or DASH manifest URL if the stream is delivered externally.
 Leave empty to use Vidori CDN with RTMP ingest.
-Scheduled Start Date and time the event begins (picked in your local timezone) Duration How long the event lasts (30 minutes to 24 hours) Announcement How far in advance the event appears in swimlanes (1 hour to 7 days) Record After Event Whether to save the recording as a replay after the event ends -
+Scheduled Start Date and time the event begins (picked in your local timezone) Duration How long the event lasts (30 minutes to 24 hours) Announcement How far in advance the event appears in swimlanes (1 hour to 7 days) Record After Event Whether to save the recording as a replay after the event ends (Cloudflare CDN only) -

-Click Submit
+Click Create

-The live event channel is created in Draft status.
+The live event is created in Draft status.
 Publish it when you are ready for it to be announced to viewers.

 Editing a Live Event